compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 # Summary

 In this section we have covered the rule system.
-Every callable object / function in the Julia language is differentiated using rules with this interface, whether they be hand-written `rrule!!`s, or rules derived by Tapir.jl.
+Every callable object / function in the Julia language is differentiated using rules with this interface, whether they be hand-written `rrule!!`s, or rules derived by Mooncake.jl.

-At this point you should be equipped with enough information to understand what a rule in Tapir.jl does, and how you can write your own ones.
+At this point you should be equipped with enough information to understand what a rule in Mooncake.jl does, and how you can write your own ones.
-Later sections will explain how Tapir.jl goes about deriving rules itself in a recursive manner, and introduce you to some of the internals.
+Later sections will explain how Mooncake.jl goes about deriving rules itself in a recursive manner, and introduce you to some of the internals.